asubbaswamy/her2-chatbot/README.md

 ## Installation and setup

 ### Easiest way to try the chatbot
-The (non-clinical) RAG chatbot is available to test as a (Docker image)[https://hub.docker.com/r/asubbaswamy/her2_chatbot].
+The (non-clinical) RAG chatbot is available to test as a [Docker image](https://hub.docker.com/r/asubbaswamy/her2_chatbot).

 If you have Docker installed, running the chatbot is easy.